 - Environmental Permit Applications

 - Medium Combustion Plant

 Is your project registered to be certified by the Building Research Establishment Environmental Assessment Method (BREEAM) scheme?
 If so, Redmore Environmental and our Indoor Air Quality Consultants can help your project to achieve credits and reach a desired BREEAM rating.
 Take a look through our specialist BREEAM Indoor Air Quality Assessment services to find out more.

 BREEAM Indoor Air Quality Assessment Services

-The criteria of BREEAM Health and Wellbeing sub category Hea 02 ‘Indoor Air Quality’ requires the knowledge of an Indoor Air Quality Consultant in order to help demonstrate compliance with the relevant targets and achieve associated credits.
-Our team at Redmore Environmental can assist with all aspects of Hea 02 ‘Indoor Air Quality’ and our services include:
+The criteria of BREEAM Health and Wellbeing sub category Hea 02 ‘Indoor Air Quality’ and Pollution sub category Pol 02 ‘Local air quality’ require the knowledge of an Indoor Air Quality Consultant to help demonstrate compliance with the relevant targets and achieve associated credits.
+Our team can assist with all aspects of Hea 02 ‘Indoor Air Quality’ and Pol 02 ‘Local air quality’, and our services include:

-- Preparation of a site-specific Indoor Air Quality Plan;
+- Hea 02: Preparation of a site-specific Indoor Air Quality Plan (IAQP).

-- Detailed review of proposed building ventilation arrangements and associated alarms;
+- Hea 02: Detailed review of proposed building ventilation arrangements and associated alarms.

-- Detailed review of potential emissions associated with finishing materials utilised as part of construction and fit out works; and,
+- Hea 02: Detailed review of potential emissions associated with finishing materials utilised as part of construction and fit out works.

 If your project requires an indoor air quality service not listed above, then please do not hesitate to get in touch with a member of our team who can discuss your requirements in more detail or visit our Indoor Air Quality Testing services page.